Cross-Attention Transformer Networks with Optimized Feature Selection for Explainable Respiratory Disease Classification

 Authors who publish with this journal agree to the following terms:

-- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
+- Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under CC Attribution 4.0.